iamomiid/iamomiid/README.md

 ### Hi there 👋

 I'm Omid Sayfun.
-I'm a software engineer, AI enthusiast, writer, and creator based in the Netherlands.
+I'm a software engineer, AI enthusiast, and creator based in the Netherlands.

 <!--
 **iamomiid/iamomiid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.